natgo/wt-wiki-scraper/wikitext-transpiled/ground/Type%2075%20SPH.md

 | X1 / 3PV || 800X600 || ___ || high || Not Fitted || Only useable with an upgrade
 |-
 |}

-* Zoom level specified in X-ray.
-Type 75 SPH has optics similar to [[ST-A1]] and they are same as the German sniper scopes of the rank.

-While optics are very powerful on this tank, they may be inconvenient to use in RB until the type 75 shell is researched due to low velocity of the standard shell.
-In arcade mode, unless you are trying to launch the top shell at a distance over 1,000 m it rarely matters.

-Even in the worst cases, the excessive magnification power can still be exploited if the user manually zero-in gun scope to 300-X m distance, so they can directly aim at tanks even with maximum zoom.
-This helps to target out their weak spots and launch HE exactly where it hurts when the tank is spaded.
-This comes with a disadvantage of the scope being too high for close combat, so keep the "reset" button or third-person view aim ready.

-Use Rangefinder and zero-in the gun distance manually wherever necessary to make operating the tank easier.
-For example, to use proximity shell against a tank in cover, range-find the object which they hide behind, set scope distance to that exact number and intentionally overshoot it by a few meters.

 === Machine guns ===
 {{Specs-Tank-Weapon|2}}